 What is good manufacturing practice (GMP) and why does it matter?

-When it comes to producing pharmaceuticals and the like, we can’t test every single pill, gummy, or cream before the customer does.
+When it comes to producing hemp-based CBD products and the like, we can’t test every single pill, gummy, or cream before the customer does.

 But we can make sure that our production line is running as smooth as possible.
 This helps ensure the consistency and quality of our products.